Arp-Singh/arp-singh.github.io/_posts/2025-07-24-First-Post.markdown

 You can expect to see the following:

-* [EXPLORATION] denotes a new concept I'm currently exploring.
+* **[EXPLORATION]** denotes a new concept I'm currently exploring.
-* [INSIGHT] denotes something I have learned through research or practical means.
+* **[INSIGHT]** denotes something I have learned through research or practical means.
-* [PROJECT] denotes a project that I am currently working on, which will feature a link to the project.
+* **[PROJECT]** denotes a project that I am currently working on, which will feature a link to the project.

-There will be
+There will be some special articles every now and again that are denoted by **[OFF-TOPIC]**.
+These will be not necessarily be related to anything technical but more of a personal nature.
+Things like games, cooking/baking and anything related to me as a person.

+**So if you enjoyed what you heard, then why not RSS the blog?**

+*Have lovely day, as always!*

+*Signing off,*
+*Arp*